Your life today is essentially the sum of your habits. How in shape or out of shape you are? A result of your habits.

-For example, if I’m working towards a new fitness goal, then I’ll often tell myself at the end of a workout, “That was good day.”
-Or, “Good job.
-You made progress today.”
+For example, if I?m working towards a new fitness goal, then I?ll often tell myself at the end of a workout, ?That was a good day.?
+Or, ?Good job.
+You made progress today.?

 Give yourself some credit and enjoy each success.

-Pilates Fit Perth are offering 10% off a 3 x weekly membership that yes commits you to a new habit.
+Pilates Fit Perth is offering 10% off a 3 x weekly membership that yes commits you to a new habit.